aleksandr105/homeworks_HTML_CSS/README.md

-Homework for the course 'Freelancer for Life'
+Homeworks for the course 'Freelancer for Life'